| By John C

 eye-beam nor wide dome of light to interfere with

+the view the monster commands.
 To go to the country beyond the creature, my way

 must go far around, for the North way was too well